SAP-samples/teched2022-DA261/exercises/business_app_studio/ex3/README.md

-# Appendix 1 - Import and Deploy the Completed Project (Optional)
+# Appendix 1 - Import and Deploy the Completed Project

 This exercise demonstrates how a project could be imported and deployed into a workspace.
 If you were successful with the previous step, continue to [exercise 4](../ex4/README.md) or optionally read through the below content.